-Spring fishing is equal-opportunity time for all bass anglers.
-During this season, bass are feeding heavily at every depth and attack a variety of lures as the water warms.
+During the Spring season, bass are feeding heavily at nearly every depth and attack a variety of lures as the water warms.

 Banging The Bottom